Fish intelligence: Cleaner fish

 The bluestreak cleaner wrasse (Labroides dimidiatus) performs a service for "client" fishes (belonging to other species) by removing and eating their ectoparasites.
 Clients can invite a cleaning session by adopting a typical posture or simply by remaining immobile near a wrasse's cleaning station.
 They can even form queues while doing so.
 But cleaning sessions do not always end up well, because wrasses (or wrasse-mimicking parasitic sabre-toothed blennies) may cheat and eat the nutritious body mucus of their clients, rather than just the ectoparasites, something that makes the client jolt and sometimes flee.
 This system has been the subject of extensive observations which have suggested cognitive abilities on the part of the cleaner wrasses and their clients.
 For example, clients refrain from soliciting a cleaning session if they have witnessed the cleaning session of the previous client ending badly.
 Cleaners give the impression of trying to maintain a good reputation, because they cheat less when they see a big audience (a long queue of clients) watching.
 Cleaners sometimes work as male-female teams, and when the smaller female cheats and bites the client, the larger male chases her off, as if to punish her for having tarnished their reputation.

 Mirror test

 A 2019 study on bluestreak cleaner wrasses found they can successfully pass the mirror test.
 According to the authors, their findings mean that either prior conceptions of animal self-awareness or the validity of the mark test need to be reexamined.
 Gordon Gallup, the originator of the test, believes that the results are best explained by the fish having instincts to scrape off parasites.
 In 2022, a larger study was performed with positive results, but the fish only passed when the mark resembled a parasite.
-The authors then reiterated their conclusion that either self-awareness in animals or the validity of the mark test as a method need to be reconsidered.
+The authors then reiterated their conclusion that either self-awareness in animals or the validity of the mirror test as a method need to be reconsidered.